-The word Nusa means Island.
-There are 3 islands that are only a quick 30 minutes boat ride away.
-Nusa Lembongan, Nusa Ceningan, and Nusa Penida.
-Located 12 kilometers off the south-east coast, but still considered part of Bali. how to get to nusa islands.
+So Basically Nusa has 3 islands that are only a quick 30 minutes boat ride away.
+Those are Nusa Lembongan, Nusa Ceningan, and Nusa Penida.

 Is The Nusa Islands Worth Visiting?

 Awesome Thing About Nusa Penida

 Penida means “priests” in Balinese.
 Balinese or local people there called the island as the black magic island.
 It was once believed to be inhabited by dark spirits banished to the islands by the priests.
 And the “penida” or priests came to the island and cleansed all the dark spirits there.
 Thus the name Nusa Penida to honor the priests.

 Nusa Penida is mostly known for the Kelingking Beach, Angel’s Billabong and Broken Beach.
 You can see those awesome pictures taken by Instagrammers.
 It is also known for some of the best snorkeling and scuba diving around Bali.
 But you can also visit the temples where the spirit is worshipped.